 In the event of a pupil receiving Warning 2, this will be issued via the ‘Chat’ mechanism in a non-confrontational manner that draws attention to how the pupil has broken the Code of Conduct.

 In the highly unlikely event of an extreme case of poor behaviour, this process will be accelerated to Warning 4.
-If this is the case, the teacher will notify the Senior Leadership Team immediately and the Headmaster will then be informed.
+If this is the case, the teacher will notify the Senior Leadership Team immediately and the Headteacher will then be informed.